 Scalp health is required in order to promote healthy hair growth.
 A healthy scalp is a clean one; free of old skin and grime.
 This means keeping your scalp clean is a priority.
 You can clean your scalp by using a pre-wash or rubbing a small amount of castor oil onto it.
 This is an age-old remedy that is designed to clean your scalp, reduce hair loss and give your hair that shiny, glossy look.

-You may also need to reduce the amount of times you wash your hair.
+You may also need to reduce the number of times you wash your hair.
 If you’re the type of person that washes daily, consider washing every second day.
 Avoid using dry shampoos that can dry the hair out more.
 If you’re not washing enough, aim to wash every two to three days, washing twice in one go.
-The first wash removes build up and the second wash cleans the hair.
+The first wash removes build-up and the second wash cleans the hair.